MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 ### Style editing for CSS-in-JS frameworks

-The **Styles** pane now has better support for editing styles that were created with the [CSS Object Model (CSSOM)][CsswgDraftsCssom] APIs.
+The **Styles** pane now has better support for editing styles that were created with the [CSS Object Model (CSSOM)](https://drafts.csswg.org/cssom) APIs.
 Many CSS-in-JS frameworks and libraries use the CSSOM APIs under the hood to construct styles.

-You are now able to edit styles added in JavaScript using [Constructable Stylesheets][WicgConstructStylesheet].
-Constructable Stylesheets are a new way to create and distribute reusable styles when using [Shadow DOM][MdnShadowDom].
+You are now able to edit styles added in JavaScript using [Constructable Stylesheets](https://wicg.github.io/construct-stylesheets/).
+Constructable Stylesheets are a new way to create and distribute reusable styles when using [Shadow DOM](https://developer.mozilla.org/docs/Web/Web_Components/Using_shadow_DOM).

 For example, the `h1` styles added with `CSSStyleSheet` (CSSOM APIs) were not editable previously.
 The styles are editable now in the **Styles** panel.